RoWhoIs/RoWhoIs/README.md

 RoWhoIs containerizes operation types by file.
 This eases development and makes the codebase easier to manage.

 First and foremost, `main.py`.
 This initializes `server/request.py` with the needed parameters to begin making API calls to Roblox.
 Next is `server/RoWhoIs.py`.
 This is instantiated in `main.py` and is the main class for RoWhoIs.
 It handles all the commands and interactions with the user.
 You can find every public-facing RoWhoIs command in this file.

-`server/commands.py` is the infrastructure for handling slash commands.
-This file is responsible for handling all the app commands RoWhoIs has.
-This not only serves as a wrapper to every command, it also validates user cooldowns, entitlements, and permissions.
-An added bonus of it being a wrapper is ease of error handling, as it's all done automatically.

 `server/modules.py` essentially is an 'API-wrapper' for Roblox, providing useful automatation such as raw user input strings to proper User objects and other useful, common functions.